vjtagaltera/cryptoauthlib-wiki/Home.md

 ATECC108A & ATECC508A are not recommended for new designs but will continue to be supported by the library.

-TA100 support is a separate component that can be obtained by requesting it through the mySupport portal.
-For details on the mySupport Portal or how to use it please see the [instructions for using the mySupport portal](https://microchip.secure.force.com/microchipknowledge/articles/en_US/FAQ/How-to-submit-a-case)
+TA100 support is a separate component that can be obtained by requesting it through the myMicrochip Support portal.
+For details on the myMicrochip Support Portal or how to use it please see [How to Submit a Case](https://microchipsupport.force.com/s/article/How-to-submit-a-case)

 ### API Documentation
 Documentation for the cryptoauthlib api is hosted seperately from this wiki at